National Parks in NSW

 Key places to go

-Enjoy the tranquility of scenic loop roads, stopping for a walk through forests dappled with sunlight or an invigorating swim in a creek fed by waterfalls.
-Rainforest Way is a series of drives through World Heritage-listed rainforests and national parks in northern NSW.
+By contrast, Rainforest Way provides a rolling series of drives through World Heritage-listed rainforests and national parks in northern NSW.
+Enjoy the tranquillity of scenic loop roads, stopping for a walk through forests dappled with sunlight or an invigorating swim in a creek fed by waterfalls.

-The Pilliga Forest, west of Dubbo, constitutes the largest semi-arid woodland in NSW.
-The landscape is as eerie as it is intriguing, with hot artesian bores and salt caves scattered throughout the ghostly, spindly forest.
+The Pilliga Forest, west of Dubbo, is the largest semi-arid woodland in NSW.
+With a landscape as eerie as it is intriguing, there are many scenic walking tracks, forest drives and bird watching routes to explore.